 Hastings Lake is owned and operated by the Lake County Forest Preserve District.
 The trails and playgrounds are all recently built or upgraded, and they are fabulous.
 This playground has a parking lot right in front of it and bathrooms – in a building with running water!
 There are play structures and lots of open space to run around.

 You’ll see in the pictures that this playground is all turf.
-Now I love that, in the city most of our playgrounds were all or partial turf and I find it much neater.
+I love that, in the city, most of our playgrounds were all or partial turf and I find it much neater.
 With two toddlers I don’t have to worry about anyone eating or throwing woodchips or getting dirty with the shredded tires.
 It’s also nicer for not yet or new walkers to be able to crawl around on it.

 The turf is colored and laid out to resemble a river leading to a lake, complete with fallen logs, beaver hut, swimming beavers, lily pads, a frog and a turtle.
-Despite being adorable it also adds another layer of imaginative play that you may not find at other playgrounds.
+Despite being adorable, it also adds another layer of imaginative play that you may not find at other playgrounds.

-The whole park overlooks Hastings Lake and being a forest preserve there are multiple trails for hiking, biking and jogging including a large two mile loop.
+The whole park overlooks Hastings Lake, and being a forest preserve; there are multiple trails for hiking, biking, and jogging, including a large two-mile loop.

 This park will be in heavy rotation on our summer park list!

 Hastings Lake Park is on our list for Toddler-Approved Playgrounds, find the perfect playground for your little one!